Last updated on

 However, students who have already passed any of the following exams will most likely be exempt from the DHS and TestDaF examination:

-• Goethe-Zertifikat C2: Großes Deutsches Sprachdiplom or GDS which is provided by the Goethe Institute in its offices around the world.
-For more information and downloadable materials visit the website of the Goethe Institute by following the above link.
+- Goethe-Zertifikat C2: Großes Deutsches Sprachdiplom or GDS which is provided by the Goethe Institute in its offices around the world.
+For more information and downloadable materials visit the website of the Goethe Institute by following the above link and look for “view the practice materials” at the bottom of the page.

 In summary, there are four major authorities issuing German language certificates that are accepted by German universities as proof of language competence.
 They include TestDAF, Goethe Institute and TELC in Germany and the Austrian society ÖSD.
 This is in addition to the DSH test provided by many German universities.
 And last but not least, there is a test DSD II that is also widely recognized as proof of German language proficiency for admission to German universities.
 Check with your university which of them they will accept.